Mirta Martin

-Mirta Maria Martin, (pronounced MEER-tah) (born June 18, 1960) is an American former educator who was the president of Fairmont State University from 2018 to 2022 and the president of Fort Hays State University from 2014 to 2016.
+Mirta Maria Martin (pronounced MEER-tah) (born June 18, 1960) is an American educator who is currently president of Ferrum College in Ferrum, Virginia.
+She was the president of Fairmont State University from 2018 to 2022 and the president of Fort Hays State University from 2014 to 2016.
 Prior to Fort Hays State, Martin served as the Dean of Virginia State University's Reginald F. Lewis School of Business, a position she held from August 1, 2009 until June 30, 2014.

 Biography

 Education

 Originally from Cuba, Martin attended Duke University, where she graduated in 1982 with her bachelor of science in psychology and political science.
 Ten years later in 1992, Martin received her master's degree from the University of Richmond, followed by her doctorate from Virginia Commonwealth University in 1996.

 Early career

 After graduating from Duke in 1982, Martin worked in banking where she eventually became the Senior Vice President of First Union National Bank of Virginia.
 After a little more than a decade in the banking industry, Martin became an associate professor of business at Averett University, where she served as the interim dean in 1995.
 In 2001, Martin left Averett to become the Executive Director of the Management Institute and associate professor and dean of management development at the E. Claiborne Robins School of Business.
 After a brief two years at the University of Richmond, Martin became John Tyler Community College's Special Assistant to the President and Executive Vice President and Executive Director of the Foundation for four years.
 In 2009, Martin became the Dean and Professor for management at Virginia State University's Reginald F. Lewis School of Business.